- Date request received: 02/10/2017

 Answering the request

-The collected feedback from the questionnaires was then used as input for a workshop on June 1st 2018 on this topic, organized by DG R&I, with EKLIPSE leading its design and facilitation.
-To the workshop was attended by over 30 experts from government, civil society and international organizations.
-It aimed at understanding and improving the links between European and global science and policy on biodiversity and ecosystem services, by looking at the methodologies used by others to interpret the international assessments into prioritisation for their own needs, and how to help facilitate a process with relevant players on the steps forward in better linking European and Global science and policy on biodiversity and ecosystem services.
+The collected feedback from the questionnaires was then used as input for a workshop on June 1st 2018, on this topic, organised by DG R&I, with EKLIPSE leading its design and facilitation.
+The workshop was attended by over 30 experts from government, civil society and international organisations.
+It aimed at understanding and improving the links between European and global science and policy on biodiversity and ecosystem services by looking at the methodologies used by others to interpret the international assessments into prioritisation for their own needs and how to help facilitate a process with relevant players on the steps forward in better linking European and Global science and policy on biodiversity and ecosystem services.

-When trying to identify what needs to be done to better integrate research and knowledge on biodiversity and ecosystem services from the global to the European level, and vice versa, it is important to first understand the different levels and elements involved.
-Against this background, suggestions to improve the interaction between EU and Global will involve different issues, steps and levels and therefore different players in order to identify enabling actions to put in place.
+When identifying what needs to be done to better integrate research and knowledge on biodiversity and ecosystem services from the global to the European level, and vice versa, it is important first to understand the different levels and elements involved.
+Against this background, suggestions to improve the interaction between EU and Global will involve different issues, steps and levels and, therefore, different players to identify enabling actions to put in place.
 Find out more in the workshop report.